shirha/oblivion/ns/readme.md

 effect you only get recipes with that effect.
 Also, if any ingredients or effects are in the excluded pool those recipes are not shown either.

-The **Pure** button excludes any mixed recipes from the Recipes panel.
+The **Pure** button excludes any mixed recipes from the Recipes panel.\
-By default only 2 ingredient recipes are shown on the Recipes panel. **3 Ing** button includes the ingredient recipes.
+By default only 2 ingredient recipes are shown on the Recipes panel. **3 Ing** button includes the ingredient recipes.\
-**Show** All displays all the effects for each ingredient and for each effect is shows all the ingredients with that effect.
+**Show All** displays all the effects for each ingredient and for each effect is shows all the ingredients with that effect.\
-If you want to save your ingredients included pool for later you can click the Save button.
+If you want to save your ingredients included pool for later in localStorage you can click the **Save** button.

 [Nordic Souls](https://www.nexusmods.com/skyrimspecialedition/mods/77497) is a